fredericjacquet2/Finance-transfo-course/slides/4_Managing digital transformation.md

 ----

-### 2. Key success factors for any digitalisation project
+### Chapter 4.2.
+Key success factors for any digitalisation project

 It holds in 3 words: people, processes, tools